 But also, it has the advantage of bringing the team together.
 You co-create the action as a team, and apart from co-creating, you get the ideas of the team.
 And when the team members see they are participating, then the team members want to belong to the movement.

 Confronting a Violent State

-I also spoke briefly with Zenzele Ndebele,2 a filmmaker and Director of the Centre for Innovation and Technology (CITE)3 in Bulawayo, about using creative nonviolent methods.
+I also spoke with Zenzele Ndebele,2 a filmmaker and Director of the Centre for Innovation and Technology (CITE)3 in Bulawayo, about using creative nonviolent methods.
 He viewed them as a way to confront the authorities indirectly, thus avoiding bloodshed: